rxnwashere/fruiteria-emilio/README.md

 ![Error adding new product label](imgs/error_adding_prod2.png)

-**⚠️ For product price and stock will also warn you if you try to input text on them.
+**⚠️ For product price and stock will also warn you if you try to input text on them empty.
 Stock only allows integers and price allows integers and doubles (decimals):**

 ![Error adding new product label when price is not double or int](imgs/error_adding_prod3.png)

 ![Error adding new product label when stock is not int](imgs/error_adding_prod4.png)

-Once you fill all fields the product will be added to the database:
+Once you fill all fields with valid data the product will be added to the database:

 ![Succesfully added new product](imgs/success_add_prod.png)